chris-prenissl/chris-prenissl.github.io/_posts/2024-02-11-flutter-as-android-developer.md

 [Guide for Android Developer](https://docs.flutter.dev/get-started/flutter-for/android-devs)_ and other backgrounds, so you can translate your knowledge from other languages much faster.

+## App Architecture
+There are many design patterns for software architecture in mobile app development.
+All serve different philosophies and styles.
+This part will not cover details on how to accomplish the patterns in Flutter but should give an overview on features of Dart and Flutter that fulfill needs in design.

-## UI - Everything is a Widget (until it's not)
+### UI - Everything is a Widget (until it's not)
 If you are familiar to declarative frameworks like *Swift UI* or *Jetpack Compose* than you should have a quick start with the *Widget* Structure of Flutter code.

 Most UI elements of a Flutter app are nested Widgets.
 A so called *Widget Tree* defines the Layout, painting of the canvas and how user interactions are handled.
 In the _[Widget Catalog](https://docs.flutter.dev/ui/widgets)_ you can find a widget for your use-case.

-There are two kinds of Widgets in Flutter (_[Widget](https://api.flutter.dev/flutter/widgets/Widget-class.html)_):
+There are two kinds of _[Widgets](https://api.flutter.dev/flutter/widgets/Widget-class.html)_ in Flutter:
-When a widget won't change or should not control the state itself, you can use a *StatelessWidget*.
+When a Widget won't change or should not control the state itself, you can use a *StatelessWidget*.
 When you want Flutter to manage state changes of your UI you can use a *StatefulWidget*.
 Setting a state within a *StatefulWidget* is as easy as to call *setState* in a UI method.

 You not only declare UI in your Widget but also provide dependencies like repositories or models for example with the famous *BLoC* package.
 Settings or navigation routes can also be provided within Widgets.
 Most of the time you can consume these configurations via the context parameter in the current Widget.
-All of this seems similar to Jetpack Compose on Android, but when it comes to the layout, there are some differences: You would use modifiers in Compose to control position and size, when for most cases in Flutter you would use another Widget as parent of your component you want to modify.
+All of this seems similar to *Jetpack Compose* on Android, but when it comes to the layout, there are some differences: You would use modifiers in Compose to control position and size, when for most cases in Flutter you would use another Widget as parent of your component you want to modify.